kkteru/grail/README.md

 # GraIL - Graph Inductive Learning

-This is the code necessary to run experiments on GraIL algorithm described in [this](https://arxiv.org/abs/1911.06962) paper.
+This is the code necessary to run experiments on GraIL algorithm described in the ICML'20 paper [Inductive relation prediction by subgraph reasoning](https://arxiv.org/abs/1911.06962).

 ## Requiremetns

-The code was developed in Python 3.
 All the required packages can be installed by running `pip install -r requirements.txt`.

 ## Inductive relation prediction experiments